bloomberg/container-timing/README.md

 Now we describe precisely what information is exposed via the WebPerf API.
 The PerformanceContainerTiming IDL attributes are defined as followed:

-- entryType: "container"
+- `entryType`: `"container"`
-- startTime: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the latest container paint time
+- `startTime`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the latest container paint time
-- identifier: The value of the element's containertiming attribute (empty string if it does not have it)
+- `identifier`: The value of the element's containertiming attribute (empty string if it does not have it)
-- size: The size of the combined region painted (so far) within this container
+- `size`: The size of the combined region painted (so far) within this container
-- firstRenderTime: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the first paint time for this container
+- `firstRenderTime`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) of the first paint time for this container
-- duration: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) set to 0
+- `duration`: A [DOMHighResTimeStamp](https://developer.mozilla.org/en-US/docs/Web/API/DOMHighResTimeStamp) set to 0
-- lastPaintedElement: An [Element](https://dom.spec.whatwg.org/#concept-element) set to the last painted element (this may need to be a set of elements painted)
+- `lastPaintedElement`: An [Element](https://dom.spec.whatwg.org/#concept-element) set to the last painted element (this may need to be a set of elements painted)

 ### Web IDL (subject to change)